top of page

 Wedding Makeup for Oily Skin

-For those with oily skin, the goal is to create a finish that lasts all day.
+For brides with oily skin, the goal is to create a long-lasting finish.

 Primer is Your Best Friend

 Using an oil control primer is crucial.
-This step creates a smooth base for foundation, reducing the risk of makeup slipping off the skin.
-We recommend Prime For Face by Mirabella Beauty (use code LUCREZIAMAPELLI for 10%off) or HY-GEN Primer Serum by Natasha Denona (use code LUCREZIAMAPELLIMUA for 15%off).
+This step helps create a smooth base for foundation.
+It reduces the risk of makeup slipping off your skin.
+We recommend Prime For Face by Mirabella Beauty (use code LUCREZIAMAPELLI for 10% off) or HY-GEN Primer Serum by Natasha Denona (use code LUCREZIAMAPELLIMUA for 15% off).

 Choose the Right Foundation

 Opt for an oil-free, long-wearing foundation that offers a satin finish.
-Foundations with a silicone base can effectively control shine while providing good coverage.
-Remember to set it with a translucent setting powder.
+Foundations with a silicone base can control shine effectively while providing good coverage.
+Don't forget to set it with a translucent setting powder.

 Blush and Highlighter Considerations

-Look for formulas that are long-lasting and work well with your chosen foundation.
-Prefer powders with silica or kaolin.
+Look for long-lasting formulas that pair well with your foundation.
+Prefer powders containing silica or kaolin, which can help with oil control.

 Wedding Makeup for Dry Skin